Hot, Cold, Heavy, Light, 100 Art Writings 1988-2018 bookcover

 Peter Schjeldahl was the art critic for The New Yorker for 24 years until his death in 2022.
 He was a finalist for the 2022 Pulitzer Prize in Criticism.
 Prior to that, he wrote art criticism for Seven Days and the Village Voice.
 In 2019, Abrams published his Hot, Cold, Heavy, Light: 100 Art Writings, 1988-2018, which was a finalist for the National Book Critics Circle Award.

-Jarrett Earnest is the author of What It Means to Write About Art: Interviews with Art Critics (2018).
-A frequent lecturer on contemporary art, he lives in New York City.
+Jarrett Earnest is a writer and curator, and the author of What it Means to Write About Art: Interviews with Art Critics (2018).
+He lives in New York City.

 Reviews